devConvert/flow_lead_test/README.md

 ```

 All fields inside "data" are required. "client_ip" is the IP of the user and "client_origin_domain" is the domain name the user came from.

+### Sending Test Leads

+All test leads should be sent with the postfix "@mailinator.com" so we can tell their actually for testing purposes.